Pac-Man: Remakes and sequels

-Pac-Man inspired a long series of sequels, remakes, and re-imaginings, and is one of the longest-running video game franchises in history.
+Pac-Man was followed by a series of sequels, remakes, and re-imaginings, and is one of the longest-running video game franchises in history.
 The first of these was Ms. Pac-Man, developed by the American-based General Computer Corporation and published by Midway in 1982.
 The character's gender was changed to female in response to Pac-Man's popularity with women, with new mazes, moving bonus items, and faster gameplay being implemented to increase its appeal.
 Ms. Pac-Man is one of the best-selling arcade games in North America, where Pac-Man and Ms. Pac-Man had become the most successful machines in the history of the amusement arcade industry.
 Legal concerns raised over who owned the game caused Ms. Pac-Man to become owned by Namco, who assisted in production of the game.
-Ms. Pac-Man inspired its own line of remakes, including Ms. Pac-Man Maze Madness (2000), and Ms. Pac-Man: Quest for the Golden Maze, and is also included in many Namco and Pac-Man collections for consoles.
+Ms. Pac-Man inspired its own line of remakes, including Ms. Pac-Man Maze Madness (2000), and Ms. Pac-Man: Quest for the Golden Maze, and is included in many Namco and Pac-Man collections for consoles.

 Namco's own follow-up to the original was Super Pac-Man, released in 1982.
 This was followed by the Japan-exclusive Pac & Pal in 1983.
 Midway produced many other Pac-Man sequels during the early 1980s, including Pac-Man Plus (1982), Jr. Pac-Man (1983), Baby Pac-Man (1983), and Professor Pac-Man (1984).
 Other games include the isometric Pac-Mania (1987), the side-scrollers Pac-Land (1984), Hello!
 Pac-Man (1994), and Pac-In-Time (1995), the 3D platformer Pac-Man World (1999), and the puzzle games Pac-Attack (1991) and Pac-Pix (2005).
 Iwatani designed Pac-Land and Pac-Mania, both of which remain his favorite games in the series.
 Pac-Man Championship Edition, published for the Xbox 360 in 2007, was Iwatani's final game before leaving the company.
 Its neon visuals and fast-paced gameplay was met with acclaim, leading to the creation of Pac-Man Championship Edition DX (2010) and Pac-Man Championship Edition 2 (2016).